krishnaku/pypcalc/pcalc/docs/littles_law_history.md

-The general form of Little's Law seems a lot more complicated to even state than the very intuitive definitions we started out with, but it is important to understand that they are all generalizations of the same underlying rate conservation principle: the total accumulation of a time varying measure in a system when averaged over time is proportional over the long run to the average of the contributions from each item, wiuth the rate at which contributions arrive at the system in the long run being the proportionality factor.
+The general form of Little's Law seems a lot more complicated to even state than the very intuitive definitions we started out with, but it is important to understand that they are all generalizations of the same underlying rate conservation principle: the total accumulation of a time varying measure over a set of discrete items in a system when averaged over time is proportional over the long run to the average of the contributions from each item, with the rate at which contributions arrive at the system in the long run being the proportionality factor.

-The thing to note about the general form of the law is that has morphed from a statement about how time accumulates to how time-value accumulates.
+The thing to note about the general form of the law is that has morphed from a statement about how quantity accumulates over time to how time-value accumulates.
 This is a fundamental step change in the scope of what the law can be applied to.

-But the power of the general form of the law lies in the fact we can build much more sophisticated models of the _interactions_ between time varying properties of processes, and exploit the fact that they satisfy this fundamental constraint to _discover_ rate conservation relationships and prove cause and effect relationships between key parameters that do not rely of statistic correlations to make their case.
+But the power of the general form of the law lies in the fact we can build much more sophisticated models of the _interactions_ between time varying properties of items, and exploit the fact that they satisfy this fundamental constraint to _discover_ rate conservation relationships and prove localized _cause and effect_ relationships between key parameters.
+And do so without relying on statistical correlations to make their case.

 The combination of these two aspects of the general form of the law mean that it